digaloot/CS260/README.md

 13. I added functionality to check username and password at login for actual values stored in the localStorage.
 If they don't exist then a message displays saying wrong username or password.
 Try again.
 14. I added functionality to check for an existing username as a conflict when creating a new account.
 15. This finishes everything so that the React2 homework assignment is complete

+## Notes Specific to the Service Assignment
+1. Added the service folder, installed npm in it and added the index.js file.
+For now I just copied the one from Simon and will be modifying it as I go.
+2. Currently working on the useEffect lines in People and Dates.